List of Sons of Anarchy and Mayans M.C. characters: Piney Winston

-Piermont 'Piney' Winston (William Lucking) co-founded SAMCRO, and was the club's first vice president.
-He is the father of Opie, was a Vietnam veteran, and must carry an oxygen tank due to emphysema.
+Piermont "Pine" Winston (William Lucking) co-founded SAMCRO, and was the club's first vice president.
+He is the father of Opie, as well as a Vietnam veteran, and must carry an oxygen tank due to emphysema.
 His patches have included: First 9, Redwood and Original.

-Winston was in his late 60s and served as a Soldier in the U.S. Army 25th Infantry Division during the Vietnam War.
+Winston was in his late 60s and served as a soldier in the U.S. Army 25th Infantry Division during the Vietnam War.
 When he returned to his hometown of Charming, California, in 1967, he felt ostracized by the same society he had just risked his life for.
 He eventually co-founded the Sons of Anarchy Motorcycle Club with fellow war veteran John Teller as a form of social rebellion and freedom.
 He was JT's vice president until he was diagnosed with emphysema in 1991.
 He then suffered from severe emphysema and had to carry an oxygen tank with him at all times, which prevent his going out on runs, but he still attended "Church".
 Piney’s emphysema is implied to have been caused by years of smoking, and he is often seen holding and smelling unlit cigarettes during sit-downs.
 Despite his age he proved to be just as tough as his younger club brothers.
 Piney is the father of Harry "Opie" Winston, Jax Teller's best friend and another member of the Sons of Anarchy.
 Piney was the only contemporary SAMCRO (Sons of Anarchy Motorcycle Club Redwood Original) member to wear the original Sons of Anarchy denim kutte.
 He is a heavy drinker, even more so than the other club members, with his preferred liquor being Patrón.

 Juice Ortiz

-Juan-Carlos 'Juice' Ortiz (Theo Rossi) is SAMCRO's hacker and intelligence officer.
+Juan-Carlos "Juice" Ortiz (Theo Rossi) is SAMCRO's hacker and intelligence officer.
 Though Juice displays great technical prowess in some respects, he has also proven to be somewhat simple minded when it comes to other tasks, often garnering him hazing from the other members.
-His storyline grows after law enforcement see him as the Club's weak link; in seasons 5-6 the Club becomes aware of his betrayals.
-On his colours, he wears the "Men of Mayhem" patch.
+His storyline grows after law enforcement see him as the Club's weak link; in seasons 5–6 the Club becomes aware of his betrayals.
+On his colors, he wears the "Men of Mayhem" patch.
 He is one of three characters killed in the series' penultimate episode, "Red Rose," along with Wayne Unser and Gemma Teller Morrow.

 Ortiz is of Puerto Rican and African-American descent, and is from Queens, New York.
-Ortiz's sponsor was Jax Teller (Season 2).
+Ortiz's sponsor was Jax Teller (season 2).
 He was seen as unreliable by Clay Morrow, and is often given menial tasks, such as driving the transport truck.
 He sports a short mohawk and has matching tribal designs tattooed on each side of his head.
 According to Gemma Teller Morrow, Ortiz has a sister in Queens, although their relationship seems to be very distant.

-He is a young and relatively new member of SAMCRO; he is close with Chibs Telford and Tig Trager, and it's suggested that he was sponsored by Jax as a prospect.
+He is a young and relatively new member of SAMCRO; he is close with Chibs Telford and Tig Trager, and it is suggested that he was sponsored by Jax as a prospect.

 He develops depression and anxiety which results in a suicide attempt.